Biography

 Main responsibilities

 Mark Versey joined Aviva Investors in 2014 and was appointed CEO in January 2021.
-Previously, he was Chief Investment Officer for Aviva Investors Real Assets from its formation in May 2018, during which time the business saw material growth, with assets under management increasing from £37 billion to £47 billion.
+Previously, he was Chief Investment Officer for Aviva Investors Real Assets business.

-Mark sits on the Board of the Investment Association and chairs its Sustainability and Responsible Investment Committee.
+Mark sits on the Board of the Investment Association having previously been on its Investment Committee and having chaired its Sustainability and Responsible Investment Committee.

 Experience and qualifications

-Mark began his career as a consultant Actuary and then gained a diverse experience across markets with investment banking roles in fixed income, equities and capital markets.
-He has extensive risk management and derivatives experience.
+Mark began his career as a consultant Actuary and then gained a diverse experience across investment markets with investment banking roles in fixed income, equities and capital markets.
+He has extensive investment and risk management experience.

-Mark is a Fellow of the Institute of Actuaries and has a Mathematics degree from Cambridge University.
+Mark is a qualified Actuary and has a Mathematics degree from Cambridge University.

 Related profiles